Skip to Content

 FMLA Violation Attorneys in New York City

-Whether you are unwell or someone in your family needs health care, you may be wondering if you can utilize the Family and Medical Leave Act FMLA.
-So long as you work for a company with 50 or more employees or if you are employed by a public agency, elementary, or secondary school, you are likely eligible for the Family and Medical Leave Act.
+Whether you are unwell or someone in your family needs health care, you may be wondering if you can use the Family and Medical Leave Act (FMLA).
+If you work for a company with 50 or more employees, or if you are employed by a public agency, elementary, or secondary school, you are likely eligible for the Family and Medical Leave Act.

-But what happens when your employer doesn’t comply or you are wrongfully terminated for utilizing FMLA?
-Brown Kwon & Lam knows how difficult health emergencies can be.
-That’s why we fight for your New York City employment rights.
+But what happens when your employer does not comply or you are wrongfully terminated for using FMLA?
+Brown Kwon & Lam understands how challenging health emergencies can be.
+That's why we work to protect your New York City employment rights.

 Understanding FMLA Violations: What Can You Use FMLA For?

 There are many nuances in employment law that make navigating the system difficult.
-Sometimes, your rights may have been violated and you don’t even realize it.
-That’s why it’s important to know what you can use the Family and Medical Leave Act for and for how long.
+Sometimes, your rights may have been violated and you do not even realize it.
+That is why it is important to know what you can use the Family and Medical Leave Act for and how long you qualify for these protections.

-A serious health condition: This includes yourself, a spouse, a child, or a parent.
-Serious health conditions may be defined as those that require a stay in the hospital or any medical treatment facility.
+• A serious health condition: This includes your own condition, or that of a spouse, child, or parent.
+Serious health conditions are those that require a hospital stay or treatment at a medical facility.

 • Conditions that incapacitate you or a family member for more than three consecutive days and require ongoing treatment